thirakawa/SegmentedShapeFeatures/README.md

     python SegmentedShapeFeatures.py [image file]

-## Brief description for source files
-### SegmentedShapeFeatures.py
-This extracts SSF feature from an image and save as csv file.
-To execute this scripts, it is necessary to import following modules．

-### TreeOfShapes.pyx and PriorityQueue.pyx
-This builds ToS.
-The algorithm is based on [3] as described above.

-### setup.py
-This is used for compiling cython code (TreeOfShapes.pyx and PriorityQueue.pyx).

-### attributeGraph.py
-This converts ToS class of TreeOfShapes.pyx into NetworkX graph object.

 ## Sample images
 Some of the Brodatz dataset images are stored in *images* directory.
 [Brodatz dataset](http://multibandtexture.recherche.usherbrooke.ca/original_brodatz.html)